 If the Early Forwarding COUNT Request IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall act as specified in TS 38.401 [2] and include the requested FIRST DL COUNT Value IE or DISCARD DL COUNT Value IE in the BEARER CONTEXT MODIFICATION RESPONSE message.

 If the Early Forwarding COUNT Information IE is contained in the DRB To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall take it into account and act as specified in TS 38.401 [2].

+If the SCG Activation Indication IE is contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall include the SCG Activation Result IE in the BEARER CONTEXT MODIFICATION RESPONSE message and treat the SCG as activated or deactivated as specified in TS 38.401 [2].

 Interaction with the Bearer Context Modification (gNB-CU-CP initiated)